nickrhodes-gh/nickrhodes-gh.github.io/_posts/2018-11-10-xfce-lightdm-screenlock.md

 The symptoms were always the same regardless of the locker installed:

-- the initial login prompt on first boot would display and function without issue
+1. The initial login prompt on first boot would display and function without issue
-- when running an of `xflock4`, `light-locker-command -l`, or `dm-tools lock` the screen would go black and would not return despite using the mouse/keyboard
+2. When running an of `xflock4`, `light-locker-command -l`, or `dm-tools lock` the screen would go black and would not return despite using the mouse/keyboard
-- typing the password at the black screen would successfully unlock the desktop
+3. Typing the password at the black screen would successfully unlock the desktop

 It was also possible to display the lightdm login prompt by switching to another vt (e.g. vt6 ctrl+alt+F6) and back to vt8.